James O'Dea (architect): Career

 In 1877 O'Dea was working as a carpenter in Reefton.
 O'Dea had possibly moved to Whanganui by 1880 but this is uncertain.
 (Note: A 'JJ O'Dea' was listed as a paperhanger in 1880) In November 1880 O'Dea was in Durban, Colony of Natal.
-Poor working conditions and high living conditions prompted O'Dea to return to New Zealand in 1881.
-O'Dea likely moved to Hawera or Patea upon his return and by 1884 he had moved to Hamilton.
-O'Dea did work for the Hamilton Borough Council but the relation soured and he filed an unsuccessful lawsuit against the mayor over a payment dispute in 1886 and later moved to Hawera and Auckland (Note: It is unknown whether O'Dea meant Auckland City or the Auckland Province when referring to having been in Auckland).
-By 1888 O'Dea was in Wellington.
+Poor working conditions and high living costs prompted O'Dea to return to New Zealand in 1881.
+O'Dea likely moved to Hawera or Pātea upon his return and by 1884 he had moved to Hamilton.
+O'Dea did work for the Hamilton Borough Council but the relation soured and he filed an unsuccessful lawsuit against the mayor over a payment dispute in 1886 and later moved to Hawera and Auckland.
+(Note: It is unknown whether O'Dea meant Auckland City or the Auckland Province when referring to having been in Auckland) By 1888 O'Dea was in Wellington.
 (Note: O'Dea had placed tender for a Ngauranga abattoir in 1887 but a newspaper reported O'Dea departing Hawera in 1888) In Wellington O'Dea designed roughly 150 buildings, notably Our Lady's Home of Compassion in Island Bay.
-By the 20th century O'Dea's business had become successful and he was looking to hire a draughtmans and two years later his son joined his business.
+By the 20th century O'Dea's business had become successful and he was looking to hire a draughtsmans and two years later his son joined his business.
 In 1906 O'Dea designed the Our Lady's Home of Compassion building in Island Bay but there was controversy over structural deficits in the building, with some blaming the architect.
 John Swan was hired instead of O'Dea for the repair works.
-In 1907 broke his leg and stopped his practice.
+In 1907 he broke his leg and stopped his practice.